-The International Chamber of Commerce (ICC) has become the first non-Asian headquartered dispute resolution institution to establish an office in mainland China, following receipt of an official license from the State Administration of Industry and Commerce (SAIC) of the People’s Republic of China permitting the opening of a new ICC representative office in Shanghai’s Free Trade Zone.
+Following receipt of an official license from the State Administration of Industry and Commerce (SAIC) of the People’s Republic of China permitting the opening of a new ICC representative office in Shanghai’s Free Trade Zone, ICC has become the first non-Asian headquartered dispute resolution institution to establish an office in mainland China.

 Issued today, the license paves the way for the ICC Court to continue its expansion and increased engagement across Asia following the recent appointment of a regional director for South Asia and the opening of the ICC offices in Hong Kong (in 2008) and Singapore (in 2010).